-- > awards are normally approved in November, granted in January of the following year and allocated 50% to RSUs and 50% to PSUs - > both RSUs and PSUs are considered cash based awards and are not settled with common shares whether issued from treasury or otherwise - > RSUs and PSUs for US residents are awarded in US dollars - > the number of units each executive receives is calculated by dividing the dollar amount of the award (regardless of whether it is awarded in Canadian or US dollars) by the five-day volume weighted average price of our common shares immediately following the approval date - > both RSUs and PSUs earn dividend equivalents in the form of notional additional RSUs and PSUs - > RSUs vest over 3 years, beginning each year on the first anniversary of the grant.
-On the first anniversary, 1/3rd of the RSUs are paid out in cash shortly thereafter.
+- > awards are normally approved in November, granted in January of the following year and allocated 50% to RSUs and 50% to PSUs - > both RSUs and PSUs are considered cash based awards and are not settled with common shares whether issued from treasury or otherwise - > RSUs and PSUs for US residents are awarded and paid out in US dollars - > the number of units each executive receives is calculated by dividing the dollar amount of the award (regardless of whether it is awarded in Canadian or US dollars) by the five-day volume weighted average price of our common shares immediately following the approval date - > both RSUs and PSUs earn dividend equivalents in the form of notional additional RSUs and PSUs - > RSUs vest over 3 years, beginning each year on the first anniversary of the grant.
+On the first anniversary, one-third of the RSUs are paid out.
 On the second anniversary, 50% of the remaining balance of RSUs are paid out and the balance is paid out on the third anniversary.
-The cash amount is determined by multiplying the number of units that vest by the 10-day volume weighted average price of our common shares on the day following the vesting date - > PSUs vest in two tranches: 50% on the third anniversary of the grant date, and 50% five months after that.
-The cash payout, if any, the executive receives for each tranche depends on our performance against pre-determined targets, which determine the performance multiplier, and the 10-day volume weighted average price of our common shares following each vesting date.
-The committee sets the total shareholder return (TSR) performance target and performance period at the time of each grant - > the cash payout for RSUs and PSUs held by US residents as determined above is satisfied in US currency upon vesting rather than Canadian - > PSUs awarded before October 2016 vest on the third anniversary of the grant date and can be paid on one of four possible valuation dates chosen by the executive - > RSUs and PSUs can be clawed back or forfeited in certain circumstances (see page 53).
+The cash amount is determined by multiplying the number of units that vest by the 10-day volume weighted average price of our common shares on the day following the vesting date - > PSUs vest in two tranches: 50% on the third anniversary of January 1st in the year the grant was made, and 50% five months after that on June 1st in the same year.
+The cash payout the executive receives, if any, for each tranche depends on our performance against predetermined targets, which determine the performance multiplier, and the 10-day volume weighted average price of our common shares following each vesting date.
+The committee sets the total shareholder return (TSR) performance target and performance period at the time of each grant - > the cash payout for RSUs and PSUs held by US residents as determined above is satisfied in US currency upon vesting rather than Canadian - > RSUs and PSUs can be clawed back or forfeited in certain circumstances (see page 53).